bdheard/PythonEssentials/Slides/Module04.md

 - Lists are collections of items.
 - Lists can be expanded or contracted as needed.
 - Can contain any data type.
-- Commonly used to store a single column collection of information, however it is possible to nest lists.
+- Used to store a single column collection of information
+- It is possible to nest lists.

 ```python
 empty_list = []